 01 March 2018

-The poll revealed that, in the opinion of the population, the most damaging problems worsening the ecology of Lake Baikal are the pollution of the lake by sewage and the debris of the territory by tourists.
-55% of respondents answered that the development of tourism leads to negative consequences and 59% called for the introduction of restrictions on tourist flows in particular from China and Asia, in view of their disregard for the nature of Lake Baikal.
-The majority of respondents (61%) spoke in favor of introducing an increased tourist fee to preserve the ecology of Olkhon Island.
+the poll revealed that, according to the population, the most damaging problems of Lake Baikal are the pollution with sewage and debris of the territory left by tourists.
+55% of respondents answered that the development of tourism leads to negative consequences and 59% called for the introduction of restrictions on tourist flows, particularly from China and Asia, in view of their disregard for the nature of Lake Baikal.
+The majority of respondents (61%) spoke in favor of introducing an increased tourist fee to preserve the ecology of Olkhon Island;

 The Lake Baikal Foundation for Environmental Applications and Research pursues charitable and research objectives aimed at preserving the Lake Baikal natural territory and promoting its sustainable development.
 Join us!